blambov/cassandra/Trie_memtable_next.md

 In later iterations we can assign fixed indexes to columns and reorder in coordinator/client.

+## Deletion-only rows

+We need to be able to identify the root of a deletion-only row for iterating rows and unfiltereds.
+We can't rely on the row deletion for this, because we can have a deletion-only row for column- or cell-level tombstones.

+So a row needs two markers:
+- RowData with liveness info on the live path, if there is liveness info or any data on the live path.
+- TrieTombstoneMarker.Point on the deletion path, if there is any deletion present.

+The point deletion should disappear when a covering deletion deletes all of its children; easiest way to do this is to give it the superseding deletion time of all children deletions (this should also work with purging).
+This means that the superseding deletion needs to be collected on insertion (merger/upserter can do this).

+Note that this means we need to be able to have boundary + point TrieTombstoneMarker for row deletions.

 # Done

 - Include direction bit/byte in the encoding